tblakex01/mcpservers/src/github/README.md

 - **Comprehensive Error Handling**: Clear error messages for common issues
 - **Git History Preservation**: Operations maintain proper Git history without force pushing
 - **Batch Operations**: Support for both single-file and multi-file operations
+- **Enhanced Repository Management**: Tools for creating, deleting, and managing repositories more efficiently
+- **Advanced Issue Tracking**: Features for better issue tracking, such as assigning issues, setting priorities, and adding labels
+- **Improved Pull Request Handling**: Tools for creating, reviewing, and merging pull requests with more options and automation
+- **Automated Workflows**: Integration with GitHub Actions to automate common tasks like testing, building, and deploying code
+- **Enhanced Security**: Tools for managing security vulnerabilities, such as scanning for known issues and applying patches
+- **Better Collaboration**: Features for real-time collaboration, such as live code editing and integrated chat
+- **Customizable Notifications**: Allow users to set up custom notifications for various events, such as new issues, pull requests, and commits
+- **Detailed Analytics**: Tools for generating detailed analytics and reports on repository activity, such as commit history, issue trends, and pull request metrics

 ## Tools